filibuster-testing/filibuster-documentation/public/tutorial.rst

 Then create the files you will be working with for this tutorial.
 These files will specify the three different Flask apps needed to respond "foo bar baz" to a client.
 These files include ``python`` files as well as the infrastructure needed to run the apps using Filibuster.

-Run the following:
+Place the following in a shell script and execute it:

 .. code-block:: shell